wiremock/wiremock.org/_site/docs/overview.md

 **WireMock** is a popular open-source tool for API mock testing with over 5 million downloads per month.
+It can help you to:

+- create environments for testing and development that are stable while isolating yourself from third parties.

+	&mdash;and&mdash;

-It can help you to create stable test and development environments, isolate yourself from flakey 3rd parties and simulate APIs that don't exist yet.
+- simulate APIs that don't exist yet.

 Started in 2011 as a Java library by [Tom Akehurst](https://github.com/tomakehurst), now WireMock spans across multiple programming languages and technology stacks.

-It can run as a library or client wrapper in many languages, or as a standalone server.
+WireMock can run, in many languages, as:

+- a library.
+- a client wrapper.
+- a standalone server.

-There is a big community behind the project and its ecosystem.
+There is a large community behind the project and its ecosystem.

+WireMock supports you in creating mock APIs:

+- in code, by making use of its REST API.
+- as JSON objects.
-WireMock supports several approaches for creating mock APIs - in code, via its REST API, as JSON files and by recording HTTP traffic proxied to another destination.
+- by recording HTTP traffic proxied to another destination.

-WireMock has a rich matching system, allowing any part of an incoming request to be matched against complex and precise criteria.
+WireMock has a rich matching system, allowing you to match any part of an incoming request against complex and precise criteria.
-Responses of any complexity can be dynamically generated via the Handlebars based templating system.
+In addition, you can dynamically generate responses of any complexity using its Handlebars-based templating system.
-Finally, WireMock is easy to integrate into any workflow due to its numerous extension points and comprehensive APIs.
+Finally, WireMock makes it easy to use its numerous extension points and its comprehensive APIs, for integrating into your workflow.

 ## Key features